 For HDMI sources (not DVI), aspect information may be sent from the source.
-Enabling Auto Aspect allows the source to set the input aspect ratio.
-You can set NLS (non-linear stretch) in order to stretch the width to fill the screen depending on input and output aspects.
-When manually overriding the auto-aspect the sticky setting will override the auto setting until a 'user memory' button or an 'Input' button is pressed.
-If 'sticky' is set to off then a new aspect from the source will change the input aspect.
-The command format is:
+Enabling HDMI Auto-Aspect allows the source to set the input aspect ratio.
+You can set "NLS when applicable" (non-linear stretch) in order to stretch the width to fill the screen based on the input and output aspect ratios.
+The Automatic input aspect ratio selection can be overridden by manually selecting an input aspect ratio.
+If the "Sticky aspect override" is on, this new aspect will be used until the input is reselected, the Input button is pressed, or a memory button is pressed.
+If the "Sticky aspect override" is off the next time a different HDMI auto aspect is received the aspect will change to that input aspect ratio.
+The command is: